top of page

 Who We Are

-We are a passionate group of educators, parents, health professionals, and advocates united by a shared vision: creating school communities where technology enhances education without compromising health.
+We are a passionate group of experts, educators, parents, grandparents, and health professionals, working with renowned expert organizations, united by a shared vision: creating school communities where technology enhances education without compromising health.

-Our team collaborates with leading experts in environmental health, digital wellness, and electromagnetic field (EMF) safety to provide evidence-based guidance and solutions.
+Our team collaborates with leading experts, a trusted professional resource in environmental health, digital wellness, and electromagnetic field (EMF) safety to provide evidence-based guidance and solutions.

 What is Safe Technology in School Communities?